coding-gen/coding-challenges/README.md

-# coding-challenge
+# coding-challenges
-A collection of technical coding challenges.
+A collection of NLP coding challenges in python.